• Skip to primary navigation

 One week in Colombia

-No matter if you are visiting Colombia as a first-time traveler or an avid backpacker I have tried and tested this one-week itinerary for anybody who is looking for ideas on what to do.
+No matter if you are visiting Colombia as a first-time traveler or an avid backpacker I have tried and tested this one-week itinerary just for you.

 jose maria cordova medellin